Skip to main content

 #

-• Employee testing began in late 2025
+• Employee testing: Began late 2025

-• Public launch planned for 2026
+• Public launch: Planned for 2026

 Tesla Robotaxi Service